akruszewski/gibl/manuscript/chapter2.md

 X> ### Exercise 18
 X>
-X> Create a person structure that contains a first name, last name and age.
+X> Create a person structure that contains a first name, last name, and age.

 ### 2.4.14.
 Threads